ROBERT VICKERSTAFF 1900–1972

 Born 8th June, 1900, Radcliffe on Trent

-In the 1911 census he was at school living at Lamcote, Radcliffe on Trent with parents George (now a sewage worker) and Mary, siblings Frederick (a builder’s carter), Mary and Annie.
+Age eight, at school, living at Lamcote, Radcliffe on Trent with father George, a sewage worker, mother Mary, siblings George, a builder’s labourer, Frederick, a builder’s carter, Mary and Annie.

 There are no service records on ancestry, nor do the details appear in the British Army WW1 Medal Rolls Index Cards or the UK, WW1 Service Medal and Award rolls.

 The details below are from the Sherwood Foresters Archives:

 Enlisted at Brocton Camp, Staffs.
 Previously served in Sherwood Foresters with number 6/52901.
 Discharged on re-enlistment 5.2.1919.
 Enlisted with early number 122586 on a regular engagement when aged 18 years 6 months.

 Next of kin Miss A. Vickerstaff, Lamcote, Radcliffe.